ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

       While username and password can still be used as a fallback, this option is already marked as deprecated and will be removed in the future.

-      - Log in as the admin user and go to Bamboo -> View Profile (top right corner) -> Manage account -> Personal access tokens -> Create token
+      - Log in as the admin user and go to Bitbucket -> View Profile (top right corner) -> Manage account -> Personal access tokens -> Create token

       - Copy the generated token to your ``application-local.yml``:

       .. code:: yaml

           artemis:
-              continuous-integration:
+              version-control:
                   user: <username>
                   password: <password>
                   token: #insert the token here